PlanktoScope/device-pkgs/reference.md

   - As another example, the Pallet repository `github.com/PlanktoScope/forklift` is defined in the root directory of the Github repository `github.com/PlanktoScope/forklift`, so it has no Pallet repository subdirectory, and the Github repository's root directory is also the Pallet repository's root directory.

 ### Repository versions
-A *repository version* is a Git tag which identifies an immutable snapshot of all Pallet repositories in a Github repository and all Pallet packages in each Pallet repository; thus, all Pallet repositories in a Github repository will have always have identical repository versions.
+A *repository version* is a Git tag which identifies an immutable snapshot of all Pallet repositories in a Github repository and all Pallet packages in each Pallet repository; thus, all Pallet repositories in a Github repository will have always have identical repository versions, and all Pallet packages in a Github repository will have the same repository version.
 A repository version may be either a release or a pre-release.
+Once a Git tag is created, it should not be deleted or changed to a different revision.
+Versions will be authenticated to ensure safe, repeatable deployments.
+If a tag is modified, clients may see a security error when downloading it.

 Each version starts with the letter `v`, followed by either a semantic version or a calendar version.
-See the [Semantic Versioning 2.0.0 specification](https://semver.org/spec/v2.0.0.html) for details on how semantic versions are formatted, interpreted, and compared; see the [Calendar Versioning reference](https://calver.org/) for details on how calendar versions may be constructed.
+See the [Semantic Versioning 2.0.0 specification](https://semver.org/spec/v2.0.0.html) for details on how semantic versions are formatted, interpreted, and compared; the [Calendar Versioning reference](https://calver.org/) describes a variety of ways that calendar versions may be constructed, but any calendar versioning scheme used for a Pallet repository must meet the following requirements:

+- The calendar version must have three parts (major, minor, and micro), and it may have additional labels for pre-release and build metadata following the semantic versioning specification.
+- No version part may be zero-padded (so e.g. `2022.4.0` and `22.4.0` are allowed, while `2022.04.0` and `22.04.0` are not allowed).
+- The calendar version must conform to the semantic versioning specifications for precedence, so that versions can be compared and sequentially ordered.

 ### Package paths
 The path of a Pallet package is the Pallet repository path joined with the subdirectory (relative to the Pallet repository root) which contains the package's `pallet-package.yml` file.
 That subdirectory is the *package root directory*.
 For example, the Pallet repository `github.com/PlanktoScope/pallets/core` contains a Pallet package in the directory `caddy-ingress`.
 The `caddy-ingress` directory contains a `pallet-package.yml` file and thus is the root directory of a package which has a package path of `github.com/PlanktoScope/pallets/core/caddy-ingress`.
 Note that the package path cannot be resolved as a web page URL (so for example <https://github.com/PlanktoScope/pallets/core/caddy-ingress> gives a HTTP 404 Not Found error), because the package path is only resolvable in the context of a specific Github repository version.

-### Package versions
-A *package version* identifies a snapshot of a package, which may be either a release or a pre-release.
-Each version starts with the letter `v`, followed by a semantic version.
-Package versions are reported to users when applying an upgrade or downgrade of a Pallet repository in order to help users understand the changes they will make.
-The major component of the package's semantic version must be incremented whenever a backwards-incompatible change is made to any of the external interfaces of any possible deployment of that package.
-More specific examples of such changes are described [below](#changes-to-external-interfaces).

 ## Package deployments and constraints
 Usually, multiple package deployments are simultaneously active on a Docker host, and multiple package deployments will be modified by any package manager operation, for example: